Kyler-C1/IC_Lab/Usage.md

 Within MATLAB/Simulink there are different methods of developing a GUI such as this dashboard.
-The choice of using 'dashboard' components wihtin a Simulink model was not neccessarily the best or worst choice but was what the development team determined to be the most effective use of our resources.
+The choice of using 'dashboard' components wihtin a Simulink model was not necessarily the best or worst choice but was what the development team determined to be the most effective use of our resources.
 Other methods certainly exist and should be explored as a method of refining the current dashboard.